 Here is a detailed look at 7 of the most important mobility aids for the elderly.
 These devices include:

 - Quad Sticks

 Wheelchairs are one of the most common mobility aids around.
 From basic models to designs where you can steer yourself at different speeds, you can trust a wheelchair to help you stay mobile when none of the other mobility aids prove to be effective.

 Walkers are considered the deluxe model of walking frames.
-Not only are they available in bright colours, but they have soft wheels for a smooth walking experience.
-There is no need to pick it up in order to take the next step.
-And if you do need to lift it, the frames are very light.
-In terms of safety, you will notice a braking system, which is controlled by hand at the top of the walker.
+Not only are they available in bright colours but they have soft wheels for a smooth walking experience.
+There is no need to pick it up in order to take the next step and if you do need to lift it, the frames are very light.
+In terms of safety, you will notice a braking system which is controlled by hand at the top of the walker.

 It is important to note that walkers are available in different designs.
 For example, you can choose a forearm walker, allowing you to lean on the walker as you move.
 You can even get a knee walker if one of your legs is causing walking difficulties and requires support.
 Either way, a walker provides sturdy yet comfortable assistance when you or a loved one is struggling to stay mobile.

 Many seniors love the simplicity of a walking frame.
 In addition to being incredibly lightweight, it is tough and can be trusted.
 However, not all walking frames are basic and straightforward.
 Some designs come with certain special features.
-For example, you can get walkers that fold up when you do not need them, which makes them easy to transport.
+For example, you can get walking frames that fold up when you do not need them, which makes them easy to transport.
 You can also get walking frames with trays and storage capabilities.

 If you do not have a big budget and you want a walking assistance device you can trust in the long run, look no further than a walking frame.
 Just make sure you purchase it from a reputable source.

 Another basic and straight forward device is known as the under-arm crutch.
 Chances are you have seen them before being used by people with leg injuries.
 However, they are not as basic as they seem due to their special padding, height adjustability and light aluminium design.